gatling/frontline-doc/content/reference/current/user/repositories/index.md

 title: "Repositories"
 description: "Repositories indicates how Gatling Enterprise needs to fetch your Gatling simulations"
 date: 2021-03-25T18:25:43+01:00
-lastmod: 2022-03-23T15:50:09+00:00
+lastmod: 2022-06-23T16:23:51+00:00
 weight: 2050
 ---

 {{< alert tip >}}
-Before creating a repository, you need to make sure your Gatling simulations are adjusted to Gatling Enterprise, check [the corresponding section]({{< ref "../binary" >}})
+Before creating a repository, you need to make sure your Gatling simulations are adjusted to Gatling Enterprise.
+Check the [corresponding section]({{< ref "../binary" >}}).
 {{< /alert >}}

 To access the repositories administration, click on **Admin** in the navigation bar, and choose **Repositories**.